sthysel/arch-install/README.md

 - The rest of the space

-Some peasants like to have a ```/home``` partition, those types of people usually do a lot of other stupid shit too, so do as you please, a single / on a M2 based laptop is fine for me.
+Some peasants like to have a ```/home``` partition, those types of people usually do a lot of other stupid shit too, so do according to your type, a single / on a M.2 tiny laptop is fine for me.

 Use ```cfdisk``` a nice curses clownsuit for fdisk, or just use fdisk.
 I use
 ```cfdisk```, ```gparted``` is also a good choice, just get your partitions made